mlibrary/about-publishing/src/content/homepage.md

     * equity, justice, and inclusion.
 We contribute to a positive work environment in which our dignity and the dignity of others are valued; and

-    * continuous improvement in the structure and transparency of the processes we employ.
+    * improvement in the structure and clarity of the processes we employ.
   video: /assets/infographic_no_link.mp4
   video_description: 2,000 original contributions published every year.
 10M
     readers download U-M faculty scholarly outputs, advancing public engagement.